Tahoe East Shore Trail

 Funds Raised: $1,000,000+

-The Tahoe East Shore Trail (formerly the Incline to Sand Harbor Bike Path) is a spectacular three-mile paved path that provides a new opportunity for the community to experience the natural beauty of the eastern shore of Tahoe.
+The Tahoe East Shore Trail is a spectacular three-mile paved path that provides a new opportunity for the community to experience the natural beauty of the eastern shore of Tahoe.
 The path significantly improves the safety of those traveling down the Highway 28 corridor, while creating an exceptional recreational amenity with added environmental benefits.
 With a 10-foot wide path, it meets the American Disability Act standards to ensure it is accessible to everyone to ride, walk or stroll.

 It is not too late to leave your legacy on the trail.
 Donate now.

-Donations made after May 1, 2019 will fund bike trails all around Lake Tahoe.
+Donations made after May 1, 2019 will fund bike trails all around Lake Tahoe including the next section.

 Leave your legacy along the trail with engraved emblems: